VDimov01/travel-agency/README.md

 # travel-agency
 Uni backend project

+Firstly, install the dependencies in the travel-agency folder(this is where the front-end is) - npm install Then run the command - npm run dev (in the same directory).

-To start the server you need to be in the server folder and type this command in the terminal: npm run dev
+After you run the front end, navigate to the server folder - cd /server Install the dependencies - npm install
+Run the back-end - npm run dev